PreTeXtBook/pretext/examples/webwork/README.md

 # WeBWorK examples

-These examples demonstrate how to author, and process, [WeBWorK](http://webwork.maa.org/) automated homework problems for inclusion in a [MathBook XML](https://pretextbook.org) document.
+These examples demonstrate how to author, and process, [WeBWorK](http://webwork.maa.org/) automated homework problems for inclusion in a [PreTeXt](https://pretextbook.org) document.

 Because the process can be a bit more involved when your document includes a WW problem, we provide a makefile to process the examples and as concrete documentation of how to process your own document.